How to Grow Your Twitch Channel and Build a Strong Following

 Form relationships with them, they don’t even need to be business relationships; you could simply chat with them.

 Reaching out to other streamers can form a solid base for a friendship which will help your channel flourish in the process.
 Offer to do a shout-out to their channel once in a while if they do one for you in return.
-That way you can share the same fans.
+That way you can share the same fans and build a strong Twitch community.

 You may even be able to hop into a game of theirs and get your name out that way.
 Streamers also watch other people play too so it’s an easy and foolproof way to get some additional exposure.